Vicki Ames Obituary - Hart, MI | Shoreline Media Group

-Vicki L. Ames, 66, of Hart, formerly of Chicago, died peacefully at home on May 1, 2020, after a long illness.
+Vicki L. Ames, 66, of Hart, formerly of Chicago, died peacefully at home May 1, 2020 after a long illness.
 Vicki was born Feb.
-14, 1954, in Hart, the daughter of James and Marilyn (Schneider) Ames.
+14, 1954 in Hart, the daughter of James and Marilyn (Schneider) Ames.

 Vicki was a graduate of Hart High School and Muskegon Community College.
 She then earned her bachelor's degree in design at the University of Illinois at Chicago.